 What Is A Blended Family?

-Most people recognize "step families" (with stepmoms, stepdads, or step siblings) as blended families, but are unaware of the other types of blended families in our society.
-For example, a woman that is frequently referrenced as a "Baby-Mama" may be one half of a blended family.
+Most people recognize "step families" (with stepmoms, stepdads, or step-siblings) as blended families, but are unaware of the other types of blended families in our society.
+For example, a woman that is frequently referenced as a "Baby-Mama" maybe one half of a blended family.
 Similarly, a "Baby Daddy" may also be one half of a blended family.
 Both women and men who have children out of wedlock (unmarried) create the foundation for a blended family.
-They each allow for future relationships and/or a marriage where two people come together and raise children.
-Some men and women come with their own children; others make additional children with their new partner.
+They each allow for future relationships and/or marriage where two people come together and raise children.
+Some men and women come with their own children; others make additional children with their new partners.
 However the family is created, it encompasses a need for a "blending" of the family unit.

 Relationships are special, and many start off in a positive fashion - especially if a child is created!

 Most dictionaries define a blended family as a family unit where at least one parent has a child (or children) from a previous relationship that is not genetically related to the other parent.
 This includes stepparents and single parents (divorced and/or never married) who raise children with a significant other.